ravens/docker-infra-playground/README.md

 ```

 Then we need to build the container running the VM with the VyOS router software.
-We can then run the registryui container :
+We can now run the registryui container (that will instanciate a Docker registry) :
 ```
 docker-compose up -d registryui
 ```